MARBLE & MARBLE LOOK TILE

 Yes and no. Natural stone marble offers one-of-a-kind design (no two are alike) that increases a property's resale value, but can be more easily damaged, requires regular maintenance, and is more expensive.
-Marble look porcelain tile is very durable, requires very little maintenance, and can go into areas that are not suitable for marble; however, it has no impact on resale value.
+Marble look porcelain tile is very durable, requires very little maintenance, and can go into areas that are not suitable for marble; however, it has little impact on resale value.
 We recommend professional installation for both (a good installer is worth their weight in gold!) but with marble slab, a professional fabricator and installer is a must.
-Perhaps a mix of marble and marble look tile would offer the best of both worlds - apply natural marble on countertops, floors and walls unlikely to sustain damage (such as a fireplace, feature wall, or residential entry way) and marble look tile in heavy traffic areas (like the kitchen, bathrooms, or outdoor patio).
+Perhaps a mix of real marble tile and marble look tile would offer the best of both worlds.
+Apply natural marble on countertops, floors and walls unlikely to sustain damage (such as a fireplace, feature wall, or residential entry way) and marble look tile in heavy traffic areas (like the kitchen, bathrooms, or outdoor patio).

 Is marble tile good for showers?

 Natural stone marble can be used in showers and is gorgeous, but comes with some caveats.
 Marble is a soft stone that is very porous with natural fissures.
 Depending on the iron level of the marble (which varies widely), consistent exposure to moisture and humidity can cause discoloration.
-Therefore, marble must be sealed before use and resealed on a regular basis (at least once a year).
+Therefore, real marble tile and slab must be sealed before use and resealed on a regular basis (at least once a year).
 Avoid using acid-based cleaners as they cause etching and compromise sealants.
 Natural stone marble should be thoroughly dried after every use.
-For those who feel this sounds like too much work, marble look tile would be a better option for you.
+For those who feel this sounds like too much work, marble look tile may be a better option for you.
 With porcelain, none of these precautions apply as it is impervious to water, stain-resistant, scratch-resistant, and easily maintained as it does not require sealing.